-Fibromyalgia can develop at any age, including in childhood.1 JFM occurs most commonly in adolescent girls.^{26, 27}
+Fibromyalgia can develop at any age, including in childhood.
+JFM occurs most commonly in adolescent girls.
+26, 27

 As with many diseases, it is difficult to tell the true numbers of children affected by JFM.
 However, a few studies have attempted to estimate its prevalence.
-A 2014 study estimated that about 2-6% of school children are affected by JFM.27 A 2019 review of studies is more conservative, stating that between 1-2% of school children are affected by JFM.
-By this estimate, over 1 million school-aged children in the U.S. may have been affected by chronic widespread pain in 2018.28 Despite the potentially large population of school children affected by this condition, not everyone seeks specialized medical care as reflected by the fact that only about 7-15% of referrals to pediatric rheumatology clinics are due to JFM.27
+A 2014 study estimated that about 2-6% of school children are affected by JFM.
+Parent and prevalence is more conservative, stating that between 1-2% of school children are affected by JFM.
+By this estimate, over 1 million school-aged children in the U.S. may have been affected by chronic widespread pain in 2018.
+Despite the potentially large population of school children affected by this condition, not everyone seeks specialized medical care as reflected by the fact that only about 7-15% of referrals to pediatric rheumatology clinics are due to JFM.